naba89/iSeparate-SDX/README.md

 # iSeparate-SDX

-This library contains the code to train and reproduce the results for the submissions by username: `subatomicseer`
+This library contains the code to train and reproduce the results for the submissions by username: `subatomicseer` for the [SDX 2023 Challenge](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023)

 **Author**: Nabarun Goswami